 199.3: s/signals/is set to 1 to signal/

 Agree – ‘set to 1’ is missing.

+If the bit is not actively being set, then use equal to.
+Perhaps this should be a revise

-Resolution: Accept.
+Resolution: Accept or Revise

 TGaz Editor, please replace the text p202.11 as suggested.
+TBD

 211.3: This clause could be much clearer in initially describing the options it offers for the different ways that PASN may be employed.
 Instead, the reader is left to intuit that there are different options from the salient points list on page 211, lines 9-17.
 For example, lines 9-10 leaves the reader assuming a PMKSA is implied, but lines 15-17 contradict that.
 We recommend starting with an enumeration of the PASN “modes” and then providing salient points for each of the modes.